A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-As observed earlier, the existence of a global time function singles out a preferred set of coordinate systems in ${\overline{\cal N}}$, namely those where the identification $x^0=ct$ is made.
-In the following we specify such a GTCS ${\{}x^0,x^{i}{\}}$, where the $x^{i}$ are spatial coordinates for $i=1,2,3$.
-Using the notation of the ADM-formalism [4], an arbitrary metric family ${\bf {\bar g}}_t$ can be expressed in a GTCS via the family of line elements (we use the signature convention $(-+++)$ throughout): \eqa \overline{ds}^{2}_t = {\Big [}{\bar N}_{(t)s}{\bar N}_{(t)}^s- {\bar N}_t^{2}(x^{\mu},t){\Big ]}(dx^{0})^{2}+ 2{\bar N}_{(t)i}(x^{\mu},t)dx^idx^0+ {\bar g}_{(t)ij}(x^{\mu},t)dx^{i}dx^{j}, \ena where ${\bar N}_t$ is the family of lapse functions for the FOs, the ${\bar N}_{(t)i}$ are the components of the family of shift covectors for the FOs and ${\bar g}_{(t)ij}$ are the spatial components of the metric family (these are identical to the components of the metric family intrinsic to the FHSs).
-Note that the form (2.15) is too general.
-That is, one should require the spatial part of (2.15) to be conformal to some ``basic'' 3-geometry to ensure that there will be no conflict between the NKE and the KE of the FHSs.
-Besides one needs to specify the role of the global time function $t$ in (2.15) such that ${\topstar{{\bar {\nabla}}}}_{\frac{\partial}{{\partial}t}}{\bf {\bar g}}_t$ and ${\topstar{{\bar {\nabla}}}}_{\frac{\partial}{{\partial}t}}{\bf {\bar n}}_t$ vanish.
+We now write down a general expression for the family ${\bf {\bar g}}_t$, where the explicit dependence on $t$ is included to model the presence of a global non-kinematical expansion.
+The global NKE of the FHSs should be described via a scale factor ${\bar F}_t$ (having the dimension of length) of the FHSs.
+Since no extra arbitrary scale or parameter should be introduced when defining ${\bar F}_t$, we must have that ${\bar F}_t{\propto}ct$.
+The general expression for ${\bf {\bar g}}_t$ is most conveniently written using a GTCS.
+That is, as observed earlier, the existence of a global time function singles out a preferred set of coordinate systems in ${\overline{\cal N}}$, namely those where the identification $x^0=ct$ is made.
+In what follows, we specify such a GTCS ${\{}x^0,x^{i}{\}}$, where the $x^{i}$ are spatial coordinates for $i=1,2,3$.
+Using the notation of the ADM-formalism [4], an arbitrary metric family ${\bf {\bar g}}_t$ can be expressed in a GTCS via the family of line elements (we use the signature convention $(-+++)$ throughout): \eqa {\overline {ds}}_t^2={\bar N}_t^2{\Big \{ } [{\bar N}_{(t)}^k{\bar N}_{(t)}^s{\tilde h}_{(t)ks}-1](dx^0)^2+ 2{\frac{t}{t_0}}{\bar N}_{(t)}^k{\tilde h}_{(t)ks}dx^sdx^0+ {\frac{t^2}{t_0^2}}{\tilde h}_{(t)ij}dx^idx^j{\Big \} }. \ena Here, ${\bar N}_t$ is the lapse function family of the FOs, the ${\frac{t_0}{t}}{\bar N}_{(t)}^k$ are the components of the shift vector family of the FOs and ${\bar h}_{(t)ij}{\equiv}{\frac{t^2}{t_0^2}}{\bar N_t}^2 {\tilde h}_{(t)ij}$ are the spatial components of the spatial metric family (these are identical to the components of the metric family intrinsic to the FHSs).
+Moreover, from equation (2.15) we se that the scale factor of the FHSs is conveniently defined as ${\bar F}_t{\equiv}{\bar N}_tct$.
+One needs to specify more precisely the role of the global time function $t$ in equation (2.15), since one must require that ${\,}{\topstar{{\bar {\nabla}}}}_{\frac{\partial}{{\partial}t}}{\bf {\bar g}}_t$ and ${\,}{\topstar{{\bar {\nabla}}}}_{\frac{\partial}{{\partial}t}}{\bf {\bar n}}_t$ vanish.
+These requirements are fulfilled if (as a counterpart to equation (2.7)) \eqa {\frac{\partial}{{\partial}t}}{\Big [}{\bar N}_{(t)}^k{\bar N}_{(t)}^s {\tilde h}_{(t)ks}{\Big ]}=0, \qquad {\Rightarrow} \qquad {\bar N}_{(t),t}^s=-{\frac{1}{2}}{\bar N}_{(t)}^k {\tilde h}_{(t)}^{is}{\tilde h}_{(t)ik,t}. \ena As mentioned above, to ensure that the global time function exists, we have restricted the 4-manifold ${\overline{\cal N}}$ in a topological sense by requiring the existence of compact Cauchy hypersurfaces (without boundaries).
+From equation (2.15) we see that this naturally implies the existence of a ``basic" 3-geometry in the sense that for particular cases, the geometry ${\bf {\bar h}}_t$ of the FHSs will be conformal to this basic 3-geometry.
+That is, the basic 3-geometry should be represented by a particular form of ${\bf {\tilde h}}_t$.
+A natural choice of such a basic 3-geometry is the geometry of the 3-sphere ${\bf S}^3$ (with radius $ct_0$) since it is compact and has a simple topology.
+We may take this as a definition, thus any metric family (2.15) should contain ``prior'' 3-geometry.
+As we shall see later, one consequence of this is the appearance of one particular term in one of the field equations.